-^{1.} If the high voltage ($V{DD} + V{Hi}$) is removed from the \overline{IRQ} pin or the \overline{RST} pin, the COP is enabled.
-The COP is a mask option.
+If the high voltage (V{DD} + V{Hi}) is removed from the RQ pin or the RST pin, the COP is enabled.
+The COP is a mask option enabled or disabled by the COPD bit in the configuration register.

 Data Format